 “The Council have many questions to answer with regards the KALC project not least their cynical disregard for any democratic process during consultations.

 The fact that the Council/TMO are forcing vulnerable residents to suffer unacceptable levels of noise and dust pollution during the construction of KALC is inhuman.

-SHAME ON THE TMO/COUNCIL FOR TREATING RESIDENTS WITH SUCH CONTEMPT!”
+SHAME ON THE KCTMO AND THE RBKC COUNCIL FOR TREATING RESIDENTS WITH SUCH CONTEMPT!”

 We at the Grenfell Action Group are fully aware of this most recent scandal arising from the slipshod planning of the KALC development, and have received pleas for help from a number of affected vulnerable residents.

 It seems that Cllr Coleridge, under pressure from local residents in the KALC Community Forum, came up with a spiffing plan to buy off some of these critics (and hopefully split the Grenfell Action Group at the same time).

 He managed to scrape together £6 million to pay for essential improvements to Grenfell Tower.
 Of course most of these works should have been completed years ago by the useless TMO, but the TMO has a nasty habit of ignoring Lancaster West whenever it can.